hackgvl/leaflet-google-sheets-template/README.md

 The column values are used in this example to generate the GeoJSON are hard-coded to include 4 fields: longitude, latitude, title, and notes.
 If you need more fields you can add additional *properties* in your geojson.php under the $features['properties'] array section.

-### Getting Latitude and Longitude
+### Getting Longitude and Latitude

 Non-programming / manual ways to get latitude and longitude numbers
-* Go to MapQuest, zoom in and center the position you want in the middle of the map and right click on the spot you want.
+* (Easiest) Go to MapQuest, zoom in and center the position you want in the middle of the map and right click on the spot you want.
 The pop-up will show the lat and long.
-* In Google Maps the URL for the map will contain the longitude,latitude (in that order) ex: 34.8509174,-82.3987371
+* (OK) In Google Maps zoom into a point.
+The URL in your browser will contain the center point's latitude and longitude (in that order) ex: 34.8509174,-82.3987371

-If you know how to do custom functions in Google Sheets then you can [convert an address into latitude and longitude](https://ctrlq.org/code/19992-google-maps-functions-for-google-script) with some customization.
+* (Hard, but good for looking up lots of data) If you know how to do custom functions in Google Sheets then you can [convert an address into latitude and longitude](https://ctrlq.org/code/19992-google-maps-functions-for-google-script) with some customization.

 ### Render a Leaflet Map Showing the GeoJSON Data
 The index.html file loads the GeoJSON file into a local Javascript variable.
 Point this at your GeoJSON file and Leaflet will